Transformer-Based Autonomous Driving Models and Deployment-Oriented Compression: A Survey: Introduction

 \section{Introduction}

-In recent years, autonomous driving has become a rapidly growing field that aims to assist human drivers with an automated and intelligent system.
-Successful deployment of autonomous driving techniques is expected to significantly improve safety, efficiency of transportation systems.
-In the past two decades, a range of data-driven techniques have been developed for autonomous driving, ranging from traditional rule-based approaches~\cite{bengler2014three, hussain2018autonomous} to advanced machine learning methods~\cite{grigorescu2020survey}.
-Traditional approaches for autonomous driving primarily rely on algorithms with analytical expressions and binary encoded traffic rules to perceive the environment, plan the trajectory, and control the vehicle; see review articles in early to mid 2010s for details, e.g., approaches for urban scenarios~\cite{campbell2010autonomous}, motion planning and control~\cite{katrakazas2015real, paden2016survey}, and simultaneous localization and mapping (SLAM) tasks~\cite{bresson2017simultaneous}.
+Autonomous driving has emerged as a transformative technology with the potential to improve transportation safety, efficiency, and accessibility through increasingly capable automated systems.
+The field's technical evolution spans two decades, progressing from rule-based algorithms~\cite{bengler2014three, hussain2018autonomous} to data-driven machine learning approaches~\cite{grigorescu2020survey}.
+Traditional approaches for autonomous driving mainly employed analytical formulations and encoded traffic rules for environmental perception and vehicle control, as evidenced by foundational works in urban scenarios~\cite{campbell2010autonomous}, motion planning and control~\cite{katrakazas2015real, paden2016survey}, and simultaneous localization and mapping (SLAM) tasks~\cite{bresson2017simultaneous}.
 However, these traditional methods often face challenges in handling complex real-world scenarios, such as dynamic objects, occlusions, and uncertain environments.
 In contrast, deep learning methods~\cite{lecun2015deep}, particularly deep neural networks (DNNs), have demonstrated remarkable performance in learning complex patterns from data and making predictions.
-For instance, convolutional neural networks (CNNs)~\cite{gu2018recent}, a type of DNNs employ convolutional layers to detect local spatial features and hierarchically combine them to recognize complex patterns, have been widely used in autonomous driving applications.
-Deep learning methods for different autonomous driving tasks have been reviewed and discussed in previous surveys, including general discussions~\cite{grigorescu2020survey, yurtsever2020survey, kuutti2020survey, bachute2021autonomous, parekh2022review}; models using reinforcement learning~\cite{kiran2021deep}; models for object detection~\cite{alaba2023deep}, trajectory and behavior prediction~\cite{mozaffari2020deep, huang2022survey}, multi-modal fusion~\cite{cui2021deep}, planning and decision making~\cite{schwarting2018planning, liu2021decision, abdallaoui2022thorough}, explainability AI~\cite{zablocki2022explainability}, and scenario generation~\cite{ding2023survey}.
+For instance, convolutional neural networks (CNNs)~\cite{gu2018recent}, a representative class of DNNs, utilize convolutional layers to extract local spatial features and hierarchically combine them to model complex visual patterns.
+As a result, CNN-based models have been widely adopted in various autonomous driving applications.
+Recent YOLO-based studies further indicate that CNN-based detectors remain competitive for efficient object-level perception in autonomous driving by incorporating lightweight backbones, attention mechanism, and improved bounding-box regression losses~\cite{guo2024research}.Deep learning methods for different autonomous driving tasks have been reviewed and discussed in previous surveys, including general discussions~\cite{grigorescu2020survey, yurtsever2020survey, kuutti2020survey, bachute2021autonomous, parekh2022review}; models using reinforcement learning~\cite{kiran2021deep}; models for object detection~\cite{alaba2023deep}, trajectory and behavior prediction~\cite{mozaffari2020deep, huang2022survey}, multi-modal fusion~\cite{cui2021deep}, planning and decision making~\cite{schwarting2018planning, liu2021decision, abdallaoui2022thorough}, explainability AI~\cite{zablocki2022explainability}, and scenario generation~\cite{ding2023survey}.